2018 Cincinnati Bearcats football team

 The 2018 Cincinnati Bearcats football team represented the University of Cincinnati in the 2018 NCAA Division I FBS football season.
 The Bearcats play their home games at Nippert Stadium, and are members of the East Division in the American Athletic Conference.
-They are led by second-year head coach Luke Fickell.
+They were led by second-year head coach Luke Fickell.

-Previous season

-In 2017, the Bearcats were led by first-year head coach Luke Fickell, who was hired to replace Tommy Tuberville.
-The Bearcats finished with a 4–8 (2–6 AAC) record, missing a bowl game for the second-straight season.

 Recruits

 The Bearcats signed a total of 23 recruits.

 Incoming transfers

 Cincinnati added five transfers to the 2018 roster.